🔥 30% Off! →

 Avoid or Reduce Energy Drink Intake

-Men with ED may want to talk with their healthcare providers about the possible negative effects of energy drinks.
-Based on this conversation, you can choose to stop drinking energy drinks all together or at least reduce your intake.
-Some guys like to consume energy drinks sweetened with stevia, a natural sugar alternative which doesn’t raise blood sugar.
+Men with erectile dysfunction may want to talk with their healthcare providers about the possible role of caffeine intake on erectile dysfunction and on overall health.
+Based on this conversation, you can choose to stop drinking energy drinks altogether or at least reduce your intake.
+Some guys like to consume energy drinks sweetened with stevia, a natural sugar alternative that doesn’t raise blood sugar.

 Many men drink energy drinks to stay at the top of their game at work or while exercising.
 But are they safe and can they affect erectile function?
 Here are some answers to common questions about energy drinks so that you can start a dialogue with your doctor about whether it’s a good idea to give them up.